Vernon Sturdee: Gallipoli

 Sturdee joined the Australian Imperial Force (AIF) on 25 August 1914 with the rank of lieutenant.
 He was promoted to captain on 18 October, and appointed adjutant of the 1st Division Engineers.
-He embarked from Melbourne for Egypt on the former P&O ocean liner RMS Orvieto on 21 October 1914.
+He embarked from Melbourne for Egypt on the former P&O ocean liner Orvieto on 21 October 1914.
 He participated in the landing at Anzac Cove on 25 April 1915, disembarking from the transport SS Minnewaska before 9:00.
 His duties included supervising the engineer stores park on the beach at Anzac Cove, as well as the construction of jam tin grenades.
 He was evacuated twice for hospital treatment for enteric fever and for serious damage to his stomach lining from internal burns as a result of too much "Condy's crystals" disinfectant being put into drinking water.
 As a result, he was to suffer stomach problems for the rest of his life.
 In July, Sturdee contracted influenza and was evacuated from Anzac Cove.

 Sturdee was promoted to major on 28 August 1915, and in September assumed command of the 5th Field Company, a unit raised in Egypt to support the newly formed 2nd Division.
 From then until the end of the campaign, he was responsible for all engineering and mining work at Steele's, Quinn's and Courtney's Posts, three of the northernmost and most dangerous and exposed parts of the line.
 He departed Anzac Cove for the last time on 17 December 1915, two days before the final evacuation.